Doric Wilson: The Doric Wilson Awards

 There are two theater awards named for Doric Wilson.

 The International Dublin Gay Theatre Festival has presented the Doric Wilson Award for International Cultural Dialogue Through Theater every year since 2011.
 The award is presented each year at the Festival Gala to an artist or company whose work has created new or innovative dialogue about LGBTQ issues.

-The New York Innovative Theater Foundation has presented the Doric Wilson Independent Playwright Award since 2012.
+The New York Independent Theater Awards have presented the Doric Wilson Independent Playwright Award since 2012.
 The award is given to a playwright whose writing "honors the innovation, uncompromising vision, heart, and spirit that was Doric Wilson and his work."